Cybersecurity Predictions for 2022

 Save to Folio

 You’ve heard it before: the pandemic accelerated digital transformation.
 And there doesn’t seem to be any signs of slowing down.
 But what does an increasingly agile and hyper-connected world mean for an organization’s security?
-Trend Micro Research predicts the biggest threat and security challenges for the new year, enabling a more resilient, forward-thinking security strategy.
+Trend Micro Research predicts the biggest threat and security challenges for the new year and we explore how a unified cybersecurity platform like Trend Micro One can enable a more resilient, forward-thinking security strategy to manage cyber risk across the enterprise.

 Cybercriminals in the cloud